NicoBaj/DED-Ecological-Modelling-code/CODE/README.md

 # DED-Ecological-Modelling-code

 ### Simulation on data and neighbourhoods used in the article
-To launch a simulation that uses the same dataset as the article (tree inventory dated 28 January 2020 and one of the two neighbourhoods PCP or NRH), run the script `run_sim.R` and set the logical gate `SIMULATIONS_ARTICLE` to `TRUE`.
+To launch a simulation that uses the same dataset as the article (tree inventory dated 28 January 2020 and one of the two neighbourhoods PCP or NRH), run the script `run_one_sim.R` and set the logical gate `SIMULATIONS_ARTICLE` to `TRUE`.
 Then choose the neighbourhood, the type of initial conditions and the values of the main parameters.

 ### Simulation from newly updated tree inventory or with different neighbourhoods
 To launch a new simulation, follow these steps:
 1. Run `pre_load_trees_and_compute_tree_heights.R` if you want to refresh the tree inventory.
 If you do, then you must also run `pre_roots_vs_routes.R` to eliminate connections between root systems intersected by roads. **Warning**: a minimum of **90 GB** of RAM is required to run the latter.
 The `DATA` directory contains files resulting from running these scripts, so you can try simulations even if you do not possess this amount of RAM; they are named with the patterns `tree_inventory_elms_yyyy-mm-dd.Rds` and `elms_distances_roots_yyyy-mm-dd.Rds`, respectively.
 3. Run `pre_neighbourhoods_proba_roots.R` with a selected neighbourhood.
 4. Run `pre_network_beetles.R` with the chosen values for the beetle maximum dispersal distance `R_B` and the selected neighbourhood.
-5. Run `run_sim.R` with `SIMULATIONS_ARTICLE = FALSE`, a value of `R_B` within the chosen values and the name of the neighbourhood.
+5. Run `run_one_sim.R` with `SIMULATIONS_ARTICLE = FALSE`, a value of `R_B` within the chosen values and the name of the neighbourhood.

 ### R scripts
 All `R` scripts are documented here.
 Most scripts have a prefixed name to indicate the stage at which they come into play.